 The main entry point for goods coming to The Gambia is the seaport in the capital city, Banjul.
-The Gambia is surrounded by Senegal on its northern, southern, and eastern borders which can also act as entry points, and bordered to the west by the Atlantic Ocean.
-There is a somewhat competitive logistics industry, but with few major importers.
+The Gambia is surrounded by Senegal on its northern, southern, and eastern borders which can also act as entry points and bordered to the west by the Atlantic Ocean.
+There Gambia’s logistics industry is limited, with few major importers.
 These importers distribute to a network of wholesalers, who then supply retailers.
 The Gambian-Lebanese community controls most of the top end of the market.
-However, Mauritanian and Indian businesses have also started to become major players in the market.
+However, Mauritanian, and Indian businesses have also started to become major players in the market.

-Customs duties are almost always collected for entering goods, given concerted efforts by the government to maximize revenue collection.
-It is a common practice for many importers to undervalue goods declared in order to reduce customs duties.
+Customs duties are collected for entering goods, given concerted efforts by the government to maximize revenue collection.
+It is a common practice for many importers to undervalue goods declared to reduce customs duties.
 Barrow’s administration continues to crack down on this practice and violators have been known to face stiff fines.

 Using an Agent or Distributor

 American businesses have the option of working with agents or distributors.
 The Gambia Chamber of Commerce and Industry (GCCI) is a reliable resource of information on businesses across sectors in The Gambia.
 The Gambia Investment and Export Promotion Agency (GIEPA) maintains information on business regulations and procedures for foreign investors.
 The Political and Economic Office of U.S. Embassy Banjul maintains current information on commercial activities through its links with government ministries and departments, as well as businesses.